hirotaka-i/long-gwas-pipeline/README.md

 ## Troubleshooting

 If the pipeline fails, check the following:
-- `.nextflow.log` for general errors
+- `.nextflow.log` for general errors. reports (html) are also useful.
-- Review Nextflow logs in `work/` directory for error details of the failed process.
+- Check the failed process ID, and review Nextflow logs in `work/` directory for error details.

 ## Support